ljsinclair/featurebase-docs/README.md

 ## Navigation

-NOTE: Navigation link colors are governed by featurebase.scss
+Navigation link colours are governed by the `$link-color` setting in `featurebase.scss`.

 ### Top of site nav

 * Includes 3x external links that open in new window.
-* This is to allow users to keep their current context, and then tab to additional information
+* This is to allow users to keep their current context, and then [alt|cmd]+tab for additional information
 * Will also include a Glossary link for FeatureBase help which will explain terminology and provide additional information

 ### LH sidebar nav structure